Electric Fireplace Keep Shutting Off? 10 Easy Fixes To Try

 - Always install the fireplace in a place where the airflow is unrestricted

-Your fireplace likely has several temperature settings.
-Your fireplace will keep on heating up until it reaches the temperature you have set.
+This way, it will heat up until it reaches the temperature you have set.
 After that, it will turn itself off.
-It may only turn itself on again when it detects a drop in the temperature of the room.

-If you feel like the fireplace shuts off before the room gets warm you will need to turn the thermostat up.
+If you feel like the fireplace shuts off before the room gets warm, you’ll need to turn the thermostat up.
 Choosing a higher setting will heat the room more and stop the fireplace from turning off.

 Here’s what you should do to unblock the airflow away from your fireplace: